TakLee96/clvr_impl_starter/README_CLVR.md

 * Use LSTM to figure out motion pattern and guess agent locations
 * Use the fact that convolution padding always =0 to develop its sense of border and thus become capable to compute x and y offsets from border

+### Stateful Encoder

+The image encoder is stateful rather than stateless, because the LSTM wants to know the encoding of the previous frame, so that it updates its embedding accordingly;
+I'm left with 2 hack-y solutions:

+* Inject LSTM embedding into state representation, OR
+* Make `actor_critic.step()` function stateful, requiring `.reset()` when episode ends

+I ended up going with the 2nd approach as I think it is cleaner; however, the code would not work, if the environment we're working with can terminate early; the batching during actor and critic gradient update part will be messed up.
+For those environments, we would need to pad trajectories and use done masks.

+### Non-converging Finetune

+It appears that if I naively train actor and critic with shared encoder in end-to-end fashion, the training process does not improve reward over long period of time.

+### Doubts about Critic

+Because our environment has fixed length, I think the value function of each state not only depends on current state but also remaining time left.
+It's very weird to force the model to learn this kind of value.
+And it's insane that the algorithm is still working anyways.